andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/nspersistentcloudkitcontainer-buggy-behavior-list.md

 Hopefully others in the iOS community who are experimenting with `NSPersistentCloudKitContainer` can confirm or deny these same oddities.
 If they're fixed in a subsequent beta, I'll come back here and note it!

+## Which Beta Version Does This Affect?
+I've tested out each of these on iOS 13 Beta 5 and Xcode 11 Beta 5.

 ## Enabling CloudKit doesn't create a default container
 In Xcode 11 Beta 5, adding the iCloud capability and clicking the CloudKit checkbox is not automatically creating a default container for new apps that I'm testing...